daniparera/MCR/BLC/README.md

-Scripts to create BLC from MCR db
+Scripts to create BLC information from MCR db
 =======

 This script (buildBLC.py) work as folows.
-From a synset given recovery the categories that relationated synset's has in mcr and from ponderated categorization formula.
+Get all information related with BLC from MCR and construct a file with the same structure than files presents in BLC zip file.

 Download
 -------